TheAwesome98-Real/LWJSMT/README.md

 Because there are tons of great tools for sourcemodding... for Windows.
 So I made this one for all operating systems

-## What does it / won't it have?
+## What doesn't it / won't it have?

-- A map editor
+- A map editor: see openhammer
+- A texture editor: get a plugin for your favourite image manipulation program
-- A VMF editor
+- A map decompiler: see bspsrc
 - that's literally it it will have everything else